Arroyo not-so Seco near Soledad

 1.5

-Mucho Cojones, class IV+
+Mucho Cojones, class IV+, easier at higher flows

 Best to run this on river left Just below Mucho Cojones exit